Logo Futurismo

 João Paulo Santos | The beautiful city of Povoação

-The town of Povoação has been a municipality since 1839, it is divided into six civil parishes on the island of São Miguel.
+Povoação gained municipality status in 1839.
+Six civil parishes divide this region on São Miguel Island.
 It was in this area that the settlement of the island began.
 The town has several monuments that commemorate this historical period.

-Since its establishment in the 20th century, the town has primarily relied on the production of cereals, particularly wheat.
+Since its establishment in the 20th century, the town has primarily relied on cereal production, particularly wheat.
 The Wheat Museum offers visitors an opportunity to explore the history of Povoação and the importance of this specific resource to the local community.

 Additionally, the Povoação region boasts an array of beautiful natural landscapes, and each parish in the town has something unique to offer visitors, including hiking trails, thermal baths, parks abundant in flora, and an unexplainable connection with nature.